 A Drug Recognition Expert is a police officer trained to determine whether a driver is impaired by drugs.
+The science behind what Drug Recognition Experts do is flimsy to say the least.

 - Whether the person’s ability to drive is impaired and,